RTM API client

 Configuring the RTM API

-Events using the RTM API must use a classic Slack app (with a plain
+Events using the Legacy RTM API must use a Slack app with a plain bot

-Also, even if the Slack app configuration pages encourage you to upgrade to the newer permission model, don't upgrade it and keep using the "classic" bot permission.
+scope, you can use those credentials.
+If you don't and need to use the Legacy RTM API, you can create a Slack app here.
+Even if the Slack app configuration pages encourage you to upgrade to a newer permission model, don't upgrade it and continue using the "classic" bot permission.

 Connecting to the RTM API